UAlbertaALTLab/morphodict/docker/README.md

     # Runs production by default:
     docker-compose up

-The containers will expose **ports like 8001** to the machine.
+The containers will expose **ports like 8010** to the machine.
 See the [application registry] and <settings.py>.

 [application registry]: https://github.com/UAlbertaALTLab/deploy.altlab.dev/blob/master/docs/application-registry.tsv

+## Development

+We don’t currently have a docker setup intended for normal development work.
+Developers generally check out and edit the code and run it the old-fashioned way without any containers on Linux or macOS.

 ## Staging

 If you want to try the docker-compose configuration locally before trying it on production, use **staging**:

-    ./manager.py staging
+    ./helper.py staging up

 Use this environment to test the Docker deployment _before_ pushing to production.
-It should use the actual Docker image used in production, with few modifications.
+It will build a docker container that is essentially the same as what will run in production, and will use the normal paths inside your local code checkout for resources and databases.

+On linux, the app may be unable to write to the database unless you add a `docker-compose.override.yml` file to run morphodict inside the container with the same UID that you use for development.

+    version: "3"

+    services:
+      itwewina:
+        user: "$YOUR_LOCAL_NUMERIC_USER_ID_EG_1000"

-It *can* be made to work on Docker for Mac, but there are some subtle differences in how users and mount permissions are handled between Docker for Mac and docker on linux.
+The staging setup *can* be made to work on Docker for Mac, but there are some subtle differences in how users and mount permissions are handled between Docker for Mac and docker on linux.
 Using docker on linux for staging is recommended, as that’s closer to the production setup, so there will be fewer surprises when shifting to production.

 If you want to run the Cypress tests on the staging container, use the following: